4k4xs4pH1r3/offensive-security/vmware.md

 ### How to Install VMware Workstation 15.5.1

-Last test and verifed: 30 November 2019
+Tested and verifed: 30 November 2019
 #

 Close VMware